Aravind401/my-react-app/read.md

 #   go run main.go
 #   open the url you can see the api documentation in http://localhost:8080/swagger/index.html

-# settiing up postgress sql server have to download windows installer from official site in below link, the         version we are using 17.5
+# setting up postgress sql server have to download windows installer from official the version we are using 17.5
 # https://www.enterprisedb.com/downloads/postgres-postgresql-downloads

-# once postgress sql is done just login to postgress sql and execute the below cmd to create the table
+# once postgress sql is done just login to postgress sql and execute the below cmd to create the table following table:
 CREATE TABLE products (
     id SERIAL PRIMARY KEY,
     name VARCHAR(100) NOT NULL,